eventually11/SM_data_analysis_project/readme.md

 - Import Data (MockOrderDataImporter): Inserts the generated data into a SQLite database.
 - Analyze Data (SM_Data_Analysis_Project): Performs monitoring, alerting, prediction, and visualization based on the stored data.

+## Relationship

+## Description
+MockOrderDataStructured:
+This module is responsible for defining the structure of the data, including the fields and data types.
+The configuration file could be changed for different creation.